 - Summarize lifestyle trends and challenges in the prevention of cardiovascular disease

 - Evaluate contemporary approaches to evaluating and treating patients with heart failure and rhythm disorders

 - Identify current challenges in managing patients with aortic, mitral, and tricuspid valve disease or hypertrophic cardiomyopathy

-- Review 2018 advances in the fields of genetics, cell regeneration and molecular signaling
+- Review 2019 advances in the fields of genetics, cell regeneration and matrix biology.

 Valentin Fuster, MD, PHD, MACC